bqbbo/birthday-bot/README.md

 ### User-Oriented, Server-Centric

 This bot is designed with **multiple** servers in mind.
-Server admins cannot adjust a user's birthday themselves, but are at full control for when and how a birthday is announced.
+Server admins cannot adjust a user's birthday themselves, but are in full control of when and how a birthday is announced.

-Each server with the bot will announce the birthday of any users that have their birthday on that day, allowing a user to be announced in multiple servers independently over the course of a 24 hour period.
+Each server with the bot will announce the birthday of any users who have their birthday on that day, allowing a user to be announced in multiple servers independently throughout 24 hours.

 ## Using the Bot

 Once done setting up the bot, everything is automatically handled.
-However, the more users that enter their birthday, the more engaging the bot will be.
+However, the more users who enter their birthdays, the more engaging the bot will be.

-There are two options for setting up the bot, hosting it yourself, or using my direct clone.
+There are two options for setting up the bot: hosting it yourself or using my direct clone.

 ### Option 1 - Self-hosted (Recommended)

-Self hosting is recommended for stability, and a streamlined experience across multiple servers in a greater community.
+Self-hosting is recommended for stability and a streamlined experience across multiple servers within a larger community.
 However, hosting does require some technical knowledge, a reliable server, and various tools.

-1. **Install `node`, `npm`, `mysql`, and `git` on your server.** This process varies per platform but is easiest on Linux.
+1. **Install `node`, `npm`, `mysql`, and `git` on your server.** This process varies per platform but is most efficient on Linux.
-2. **Create a Discord bot, and add it to a server.** The bot should receive all intents, and the bot scope.
+2. **Create a Discord bot, and add it to a server.** The bot should receive all intents and the bot scope.
 For simplicity, give it the Administrator permission.
-Do **not** enable user installs, only select guild.
+Do **not** enable user installs, only select guild. **If your bot is added to 100+ servers, you must verify it with Discord or the bot will not work.**
 3. **Clone the repository.** Executing `git clone https://github.com/bqbbo/birthday-bot.git` will clone the repository into the `birthday-bot` directory.
 4. **Run `npm install`.** This will install all necessary packages.
 Contributors, please install ESLint manually here.
-5. **Configure MySQL.** You will need to set a password for the `root` account, and create a database for the bot.
+5. **Configure MySQL.** You will need to set a password for the `root` account and create a database for the bot.
 See [this page](https://dev.mysql.com/doc/refman/8.4/en/default-privileges.html) for setting a root MySQL password, and [this page](https://dev.mysql.com/doc/refman/8.4/en/creating-database.html) for creating a database.
 When hosting on Linux, it may be necessary to enable the MySQL service with your init system.
 6. **Create `.env`.** Environment variables are needed to utilize the bot safely.
 See the [dotenv website](https://www.dotenv.org/docs/) for further explanation.
 Using the `export` command or equivalent on Mac/Windows is also sufficient.

 The bot requires the following environment variables to be set: